RECOMMENDED BOOK

 But you can search Abebooks, search Alibris, and search Biblio for used copies of the English edition.

-As of March 2020, 7 new copies of the Russian edition are still in stock at the Canadian bookstore JewishBook.ca (Yevreyskaya Kniga Na Russkom)
+As of March 2020, 7 new copies of the Russian edition were still in stock at the Canadian bookstore JewishBook.ca (Yevreyskaya Kniga Na Russkom) and it still takes orders as of October 2024.

 • KHAZARIA.COM Homepage